 Dorothy and Ron's divorce was finalized in May of 1980.
 Shortly thereafter, Dorothy and her youngest daughter Melissa moved to Vero Beach, Florida to be closer to her mother and sister.
 Even though asthma seriously limited her activities, Dorothy loved being a "stay-at-home" mom while Melissa was in high school.
 Her younger brother, Bob, eventually moved to Vero as well, and for the first time in years, the siblings were together again.

 "I can't bear to be away from the people I love.
 I'm not a loner.
 I want my family with me, and I'm not happy when they're not there."- Dorothy in a 1960s interview

 The final years of Dorothy's life were spent surrounded by her daughters, five of her grandchildren and other loved ones.
 She passed away on July 21, 1994 at her daughter Elizabeth's home in New York.
 Her absence in our lives is still keenly felt, even after all these years.

-Since her passing there have been marriages, six more grandchildren and one great-grandchild.
+Since her passing there have been marriages, six more grandchildren and several great-grandchildren.
 We have kept her memory alive to share with those in our families that did not know her and we hope that you might know her a little better now as well.

 "In Buddy's Eyes"